kennymark/Good-Notes/README.md

 - [x] Modal to edit the info
 - [ ] File Upload
 - [ ] Maybe a quill like editor: implemented earlier but had to remove due to issues
+- [X] Fix deletion, deletes but tries to edit at the same time due to position of the delete button

 ## Components

 1.  main.js : The page where all notes are displayed